haka-security/haka/doc/user/workshop/hakabana.rst

 ========

 Hakabana is a monitoring tool that uses Kibana and Elasticsearch to visualize traffic passing through Haka in *real-time*.
+The package is already installed in the haka-live iso but can be downloaded directly from http://www.haka-security.org.

 Getting started
 ^^^^^^^^^^^^^^^

-Hakabana module is installed at ``/usr/local/share/haka/modules/misc/hakabana``.
+Hakabana module is installed at ``/usr/share/haka/modules/misc/hakabana``.
 It consists of a set of security rules that export network traffic to Elasticsearch server.
 They are then displayed thanks to our Kibana dashboard.

 Hakabana ships with a default configuration allowing starting quickly with traffic monitoring.
-It is available in ``/usr/local/share/haka/hakabana``
+It is available in ``/usr/share/haka/hakabana``

 .. admonition:: Exercise